cibernox/ember-native-dom-helpers/README.md

 The main advantages are:

-- Fire native events: In ember when adding events with `onclick={{action "foo"}}` firing events with jQuery leadns to the action being fired twice.
-Firing native events fixes that problem but they are very verbose to use.
-This helpers simplify the process.
+- Fire native events: In Ember, when adding events with the `onclick={{action "foo"}}` syntax, dispatching jQuery events leads to the action being called twice.
+Besides there is subtle differences between jQuery and Native events and can bite you.
+Firing native events fixes that problem but they are very verbose and there is browsers incompatibilities.
+  This makes firing native events a no-brainer.

 - Runloop aware: This helpers automatically spawn a runloop, so you don't need to wrap every interation with `Ember.run(() => /* interact with element */ );`.